abinit/abipy/docs/installation.rst

 Next, the .txt file, the folder, and the miniconda installer must be forwarded to the cluster without internet access.
 You may have to use a computer that has access to both locations with the scp command.
+If the offline cluster does not have Conda preinstalled, the Miniconda executable must be ported so that an offline Conda installation can be performed.
 Thus, from a computer that can access both locations, execute::

     scp -r connected_cluster:/file/and/folder/location/* .